 To further ‘close the loop’ on our packaging, we are playing a pivotal role in container deposit and refund schemes where they operate around Australia, and in 2019, entered into a Heads of Agreement with Veolia Australia and New Zealand to explore opportunities for a recycled plastic processing plant in Australia.

-Sustainable water management is a high priority for Amatil in Australia.
+Sustainable water management is a high priority for Coca-Cola Europacific Partners Australia.
 We conduct vulnerability assessments of the water sources for all our non-alcoholic bottling plants.
 These plans are reviewed annually and updated every five years in light of changes that may have occurred in our business, the climate, and community and agricultural water usage.
 Together with The Coca-Cola Company, we also implement water replenishment programs.
 In 2019, we replenished an estimated 7,500ML through Australian projects, which is the equivalent of 237 per cent of the water used in our finished products.

 We continue to invest in renewable energy projects.
 This includes three onsite solar projects in Australia – at Eastern Creek, Richlands and Kewdale – with combined generation capacity of 3.5 megawatts.
 We have also entered into a long-term power purchase agreement with the Murra Warra Wind Farm in Victoria, which became operational in 2019.